Baheya/art-retail-tracking-api/README.md

 # To Do
 - Add different permission roles to User so that someone working for a gallery that represents a number of users can log in and check those users' artwork for updated information.
+- Optimize images to reduce bundle sizes and load times.